Attosecond gamma-ray flashes and electron-positron pairs in dyadic laser interaction with micro-wire: Attosecond Gamma-Flash and Dense Pairs

 During typical interactions of ultraintense lasers with matter, the emitter \textgamma-photon spatial distribution has a double-lobe form with a divergence of $\sim 10 \degree$ \cite{2012_NakamuraT, 2020_VyskocilJ, 2014_JiLL, 2016_StarkDJ, 2022_HadjisolomouP_b}.
 Although high laser to \textgamma-photon energy conversion efficiency, $\kappa_\gamma$, has been predicted by employing multi-petawatt class lasers \cite{2012_NakamuraT, 2018_LezhninKV, 2021_HadjisolomouP, 2022_HadjisolomouP, 2022_HadjisolomouP_b, 2023_HadjisolomouP_b, 2023_ShouY}, the radiant intensity, $I_\Omega$ (giving a measure of the emitted \textgamma-photon energy per unit time per unit solid angle), remains relatively low.
 One can increase $I_\Omega$ by reducing either the \textgamma-photon emission time or the \textgamma-photon divergence.
 Our proposed \textgamma-ray flash scheme treats both aforementioned aspects simultaneously.

 The radiant intensity of \textgamma-photons shown in Fig. \ref{fig:fig3}(a-d).
 Figs. \ref{fig:fig3}(a,b) and Figs. \ref{fig:fig3}(c,d) corresponds to the use of $\mathrm{f/4}$-RP and $\mathrm{f/2}$-RP lasers as an electron driver, respectively.
 Figs. \ref{fig:fig3}(a,c) and Figs. \ref{fig:fig3}(b,d) correspond to the use of $\mathrm{f/20}$-LP and $\mathrm{f/1}$-LP lasers as a counter-propagating laser, respectively.
 For relatively low $a_0$ values of the LP laser (Figs. \ref{fig:fig3}(a,c)), a collimated \textgamma-ray flash is obtained.
 The \textgamma-photon beamlet is more collimated for the $\mathrm{f/4}$-RP laser case, since the ratio of the transverse to the longitudinal momentum is lower compared to the $\mathrm{f/2}$-RP laser case, although the latter gives higher electron energies.
 In the calculation of $I_\Omega$ we use a time interval of $1 \kern0.2em \mathrm{fs}$ (as explained later in the text).
-Thus, $I_\Omega$ exceeds $2700 \kern0.2em \mathrm{PW sr^{-1}}$ in Fig. \ref{fig:fig3}(a), while it drops by a factor of $\sim 5$ in Fig. \ref{fig:fig3}(c).
+Thus, $I_\Omega$ exceeds $3.7 \kern0.2em \mathrm{EW sr^{-1}}$ in Fig. \ref{fig:fig3}(a), while it drops by a factor of $\sim 5$ in Fig. \ref{fig:fig3}(c).
+In this work we set the micro-wire in the centre of the RP laser, which due to laser beam pointing stability is not necessarily the case.
+To address this issue we performed additional simulations where the micro-wire position is shifted by $0.5 \lambda$ and $\lambda$, resulting in decrease of $I_\Omega$ by $\sim 17 \kern0.2em \%$ and $\sim 40 \kern0.2em \%$ respectively.
 The $I_\Omega$ versus $a_0$ is shown in Fig. \ref{fig:fig3}(e), where the red colour represents the forward emitted \textgamma-ray flash and the blue colour represents the backward emitted double-lobe \textgamma-photon distribution.
 Another quantity describing the \textgamma-ray source is the radiance, $L_\Omega$, which is defined as $I_\Omega$ divided by the source size.
 In our case, \textgamma-photons are emitted by the localised electron bunches, which can be approximated by a circle of radius of $473 \kern0.2em \mathrm{nm}$.
 Thus, the radiance corresponding to Fig. \ref{fig:fig3}(a) is $\sim 5.27 \times 10^{15} \kern0.2em \mathrm{PW sr^{-1} m^{-2}}$.
 The highest known luminosity objects are the astrophysical \textgamma-bursts.
 If we assume that a \textgamma-ray burst luminosity is $10^{44} \kern0.2em \mathrm{J s^{-1}}$ \cite{2005_PiranT} and it has a photoshpere diameter diameter of $\sim 1000 \kern0.2em \mathrm{km}$ \cite{ 2021_WangXI}, then the radiance of our \textgamma-source is approaching that of \textgamma-ray bursts \cite{2010_RuffiniR, 2015_KumarP}.